DePayFi/widgets/README.md

 `critical`

-A function that will be called if the widget throws an critical internal error that it can't handle and display on it's own:
+A function that will be called if the widget throws a critical internal error that it can't handle and display on its own:

 ```javascript
 DePayWidgets.Payment({